Ruminations

 Two Failure Modes: A Republican War on a Democratic Foundation

 Israel's influence on US foreign policy produces two failure modes: one for each party.
 Democrats patch symptoms - the JCPOA froze Iran's nuclear program while its proxy network metastasized underneath.
 Republicans bomb causes - a clear escalation chain from JCPOA withdrawal to war, with every diplomatic offramp destroyed along the way.
-The results speak for themselves: the objectives being achieved are the ones Israel prioritized.
-The objectives failing are the ones only America needed.
+The objectives this war is succeeding at are the ones Israel prioritized; the objectives only America needed are failing.
 This analysis traces how both parties built the conditions for the current war, and why the cycle doesn't break.

 Does the Road to Beijing Run Through Tehran?